• Skip to primary navigation

 Origin: Desert of Northern Mexico

-When the tree blossoms it makes a great nectar source for bees.
-The honey that make from it is a light to medium amber color.
+When the tree blossoms, it makes a great nectar source for bees.
+The honey that is made from it is a light to medium amber color.
 It has a mild, yet distinctive taste.
 More flavor than just a clover honey.
 It would be great used in homemade BBQ sauce especially with some added mesquite liquid smoke - because it just seems appropriate.

 A side by side photo of 100% Desert Mesquite Honey and Mostly Mesquite Honey.

-For years Trader Joe's has sold their 100% Desert Mesquite Honey in a couple different size containers.
-The I noticed they were selling a Mostly Mesquite Honey that was from Argentine.
-Shortly afterward that one disappeared and their 100% Mesquite Honey was now labelled as Mostly Mesquite.
+For years Trader Joe's has sold their 100% Desert Mesquite Honey in a couple different sized containers.
+Then I noticed they were selling a Mostly Mesquite Honey that was from Argentina.
+Shortly afterward that one disappeared and their 100% Mesquite Honey was now labeled as Mostly Mesquite.

 I would say the Mostly Mesquite Honey is my favorite honey from Trader Joe's.
-It most qualifies for Eating Like No One Else 🙂 I like that it has more flavor than a lot of the generic, somewhat boring honeys that are most common.
+It mostly qualifies for Eating Like No One Else 🙂 I like that it has more flavor than a lot of the generic, somewhat boring honey that is most common.

 Bottle of Trader Joe's Multi-Floral and Clover Honey at the store.